Skin-HairDataset/SHD/index.md

 ![My_Image_3](Illustrations_of_the_SSIM_algorithm.jpg)

 # Accessing Dataset

+You can dawnload Skin-Hair Dataset from this link: https://drive.google.com/drive/folders/1fQr79VpO5vztFQgbU7BNlDE2D29Lx87y?usp=sharing
+The folder contains data obtained from several sources.
+In each source folder there are original photos, masks, and photos with artificially added hair
+We are still working on enlarging the image database.

 1. Permission is granted to view and use the Skin Hair Dataset without charge for personal, non-commercial research purposes only.
 Any commercial use, sale, or other monetization is prohibited.

 2. Other than the rights granted herein, the AGH University of Science and Technology retains all rights, title, and interest in the DSkin hair dataset